-Boris Johnson's vision for post-Brexit 'Global Britain' starts with more nuclear weapons
+Boris Johnson’s vision for post-Brexit ‘Global Britain’ includes more nuclear weapons

-In the sweeping review of its priorities for the coming decade, the 110-page document entitled “Global Britain in a Competitive Age,” declared that the U.K. would raise the cap on the number of nuclear warheads aboard the Royal Navy’s Trident submarines — from 180 to 260, an increase of more than 40 percent.
+In the sweeping review of its priorities for the coming decade, the 110-page document titled “Global Britain in a competitive age” declared that the U.K. would raise the cap on the number of nuclear warheads aboard the Royal Navy’s Trident submarines — from 180 to 260, an increase of more than 40 percent.
 The document also vowed to maintain a fleet of four nuclear-armed subs, so it would always have one at sea, ready to respond.

 The new goal appears to mark a profound shift away from Britain’s long commitment to nonproliferation.
 For decades now, Britain seemed content to reduce its aging nuclear arsenal, not bolster it.

-Britain currently has around 200 warheads, and past Conservative Party governments had pledged to reduce the number to 180 by the mid-2020s.
-It will now increase this cap to 260 warheads.
+Britain has around 200 warheads, and past Conservative Party governments had pledged to reduce the number to 180 by the mid-2020s.

-Britain’s Foreign Secretary Dominic Raab told reporters the country was not seeking a new arms race, but simply wanted to maintain a minimal credible deterrence.
+British Foreign Secretary Dominic Raab told reporters the country was not seeking a new arms race but simply wanted to maintain a minimal credible deterrence.

 “Why?
 Because it is the ultimate guarantee, the ultimate insurance policy against the worst threat from hostile states,” Raab said.